Learn to Hunt

 For more information, contact Danielle Roseland.

 Graduate and upper-level undergraduate students enrolled in engineering majors are encouraged to apply.
-A complete application packet consists of a resume, an application form, an unofficial copy of most recent transcripts and a list of fall of 2020 and spring of 2021 courses.
-A cover letter explaining what type of project the student feels would be most interesting is not required, but is helpful to the recruiters when preparing project assignments.
+A complete application packet consists of a résumé, an application form, an unofficial copy of most recent transcript and a list of fall 2022 and anticipated spring 2023 courses.
+A cover letter explaining what type of project the student feels would be most interesting and a good fit for them is not required, but is helpful to the recruiters when considering project assignments.

 The intern selection process will begin mid-October and continue into the spring until all project assignments are finalized.
 Applications from students will be accepted until all projects are finalized.
 Students are encouraged to apply early for the best consideration of all projects.

 P2 Intern Program Application (PDF)

 2023 Student Fact Sheet

 “The P2 Intern Program is a valuable way for some of Iowa’s brightest engineering students to gain exposure to our company, demonstrate their skills and develop innovative solutions for challenging environmental projects.
 We have been impressed with the caliber of students and the projects at our facility have resulted in improved environmental performance and economic savings.
 We are proud to support the local community and area students interested in growing their career in the fields of engineering and environmental protection.”

 “This program is an excellent resource to employers in the state of Iowa.
 Each year, our assigned intern has provided us with results that have helped us improve our sustainability programs and environmental management.”

 “I would highly recommend this program to other companies.
 Not only does it give the host company a chance to finish something they may not have the time or resources for, it gives the students real time experience and helps prepare them to hit the ground running once they complete the degree work.”